 4. Arenal Volcano National Park and Arenal Lake

-This area is one of the best for outdoor adventure lovers looking to do some eco-tours in Costa Rica.
-That is because you get to do hikes in the slopes of the volcano, visit gorgeous waterfalls hidden in the first and bathe in naturally heated hot springs.
+The Arenal Volcano area is one of the best for outdoor adventure lovers looking to do some eco-tours in Costa Rica.
+That is because you get to do hikes on the slopes of the volcano, visit gorgeous waterfalls hidden in the first and bathe in naturally heated hot springs.

 For those looking for more adventure, you can go on zip-line tours, air trams, and huge hanging bridges.